TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionInstallation/Index.rst

 privileges.
 At the left side you find a section **ADMIN TOOLS** with a module named "Extensions" (marker 1).
 Open this module and make sure, the drop down box on the right hand side shows "Installed Extensions" (marker 2).
-If you have already uploaded the site package extension via SSH/FTP, search for "Site Package".
+If you have already uploaded the sitepackage extension via SSH/FTP, search for "Site Package".
 If you created a ZIP file, upload the ZIP'ed extension by clicking the upload icon (marker 3).